 - an ‘a’ row going vertically when the rest of the Block goes horizontally (as in Blocks 16A, 15),

 - a vertical row or rows continuing the Block’s numbering (as in Blocks 28,46),

 - a random ‘a, b or c’ at the end of a row (as in Blocks 33, 34).

 As well as ‘lost paths’ between some Blocks, finding the location of a plot in this large, complex cemetery can be quite a challenge, yet one we are happy to help with.

 In 2009, following a request in 2006 from the Friends of Linwood Cemetery and funding of $30,000 from the Hagley-Ferrymead Community Board, Block Markers were put into the ground to help people locate plots.
 These markers are generally at the ends of every other row and where one Block changes to another Block.
-Despite continued requests to the City Council from The Friends, this project is still incomplete.
-We continue to work to ensure its completion by the Council as soon as possible.
+During February and March 2014 one of our volunteers went through the Block Markers and checked their location, moving any in the wrong place to their correct location.
+Several were still blank, many where missing and zithromax target microorganisms a further significant number needed the Block number adding for clarity.
+This information has been forwarded to the City Council so we can ensure its completion by the Council as soon as possible.

 Other numerical systems are quoted on any research when known, e.g. New Zealand Society of Genealogists (NZSG) which used a numerical system based on headstones existing in 1979 and divided the cemetery into Areas and Rows.

 © Friends of Linwood Cemetery Charitable Trust